 Beitou Thermal Valley

-New Beitou is a quaint and relaxing town with an assortment of hot spring options, museums and attractions.
-The most intriguing characteristic is the ease in which you can leisurely stroll from place-to-place while enjoying the euphoric after-effects of the hot spring.
+This quaint and relaxing town has an assortment of public and private hot spring options, museums and attractions to choose from.
+An intriguing characteristic of New Beitou is the ease in which you can leisurely stroll from place-to-place while enjoying the lush greenery.

 Getting there: MRT Red Line to Beitou Station, then transfer for one stop on the New Beitou Pink Line.